xroy-destroy/rainbow-repo/README.md

 I'm following Ry's Git Tutorial.
 My object is to establish a procedure to efficiently initialze and maintain a clean repository.
-This is for my personal study.
+These are notes for my personal study.

 ----------------------------------------------